Rohith-2/url_classification_dl/README.md

 ## References:
 https://towardsdatascience.com/predicting-the-maliciousness-of-urls-24e12067be5

 > We would like to thank our professor [Premjith B](https://github.com/premjithb) for the assistance and guidance.

+Please Note : All System Paths are coded in UNIX OS format, please change '/' in the codes with "\\" for Windows OS.